NIF-au/nif-au.github.io/content/en/AMBMC/_index.md

 ## Our Objectives
 The Australian Mouse Brain Mapping Consortium (AMBMC) aims to provide researchers with access to a national facility to characterise their mouse models of neurological disease.
 The AMBMC will use state-of-the-art imaging, computational anatomy and image analysis to enable multi-dimensional statistical comparisons of brain anatomy between the mouse model and background strain.
 The AMBMC was funded by an National Health and Medical Research Council Enabling Grant (436673).

+## Method
+Eighteen animals were perfused and fixed with 4% paraformaldehyde and 0.1% Magnevist®.
+Brains were extracted and incubated in 0.1% Magnevist/PB for 4 days, placed in Fomblin and imaged on a 16.4T (89mm) Bruker micro-imaging system using a 15 mm SAW coil (M2M Imaging, USA).
+MRI data were acquired using a 3D gradient echo sequence with TR/TE/FA= 50ms/12ms/30°, 82 KHz spectral bandwidth, and 8 excitations with an acquisition time of 5h 15mins to produce T1/T2*-weighted images at 30µm3 isotropic resolution.
+A complete protocol can be downloaded [here <i class="fas fa-external-link-alt"></i>](/uploads/AMBMC/AMBMC_mouse_brain_protocol.pdf).

 ## Data

 | Link                            | Strain   | Description                              |